 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Less serious side effects may include:
+Common side effects may include:

-- loss of appetite, weight loss;
+- dry mouth, loss of appetite, weight loss;

 - sleep problems (insomnia);